 - I’ve routinely joined the #5amwritersclub.
-Getting up early, about 4:30am, yielded me a sizeable amount of time to write; time I was lacking the years ago.
-I developed the habit back in late 2016, but in the last year I was more often successful in banishing my “inneren Schweinehund” and conquer my sleep-deprived-weaker self.
+Getting up early, about 4:30am, yielded me a sizeable amount of time to write; a time I was lacking the years ago.
+I developed the habit back in late 2016, but in the last year, I was more often successful in banishing my “inneren Schweinehund” and conquer my sleep-deprived-weaker self.
 Not every day, but consistently enough.

 - I wrote, finished and submitted a short story to a contest.
 That was a first for me.
 Nothing came off it, but it was an interesting experience.
 I also wrote my first poem in English, and for good measure, I submitted it to three contests.

 - I’ve attended eight meetings of the Germany/Austria chapter of SCBWI – a group of fellow writers who never cease to motivate me, went to Frankfurt Book Fair and the book launch of fabulous Melinda Salisbury.